awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 + There are restrictions on the ranges of IPv4 addresses you can use\.
 For more information, see [IPv4 CIDR block association restrictions](#add-cidr-block-restrictions)\.
 + You cannot increase or decrease the size of an existing CIDR block\.
 + You have a quota on the number of CIDR blocks you can associate with a VPC and the number of routes you can add to a route table\.
 You cannot associate a CIDR block if this results in you exceeding your quotas\.
 For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.
-+ The CIDR block must not be the same or larger than the CIDR range of a route in any of the VPC route tables\.
-For example, in a VPC where the primary CIDR block is `10.2.0.0/16`, you want to associate a secondary CIDR block in the `10.0.0.0/16` range\.
-You already have a route with a destination of `10.0.0.0/24` to a virtual private gateway, therefore you cannot associate a CIDR block of the same range or larger\.
-However, you can associate a CIDR block of `10.0.0.0/25` or smaller\.
++ The CIDR block must not be the same or larger than a destination CIDR range in a route in any of the VPC route tables\.
+For example, in a VPC where the primary CIDR block is `10.2.0.0/16`, you have an existing route in a route table with a destination of `10.0.0.0/24` to a virtual private gateway\.
+You want to associate a secondary CIDR block in the `10.0.0.0/16` range\.
+Because of the existing route, you cannot associate a CIDR block of `10.0.0.0/24` or larger\.
+However, you can associate a secondary CIDR block of `10.0.0.0/25` or smaller\.
 + If you've enabled your VPC for ClassicLink, you can associate CIDR blocks from the `10.0.0.0/16` and `10.1.0.0/16` ranges, but you cannot associate any other CIDR block from the `10.0.0.0/8` range\.
 + The following rules apply when you add IPv4 CIDR blocks to a VPC that's part of a VPC peering connection:
   + If the VPC peering connection is `active`, you can add CIDR blocks to a VPC provided they do not overlap with a CIDR block of the peer VPC\.